 The good news is that you can claim this deducted money while filing your taxes.
 You can get your money back in one of two ways:

-The newly proposed TCS revisions increase the immediate cash outflow rates for Indian investors looking to tap into the USA’s stock market potential.
+The proposed TCS revisions increase the immediate cash outflow rates for Indian investors looking to tap into the USA’s stock market potential.
 However, since this money can be adjusted in your taxes, it can be treated as an opportunity cost for diversification.